zhuxinqimac/VP-metric-pytorch/README.md

 ## Training
 Once you have a dataset of [(x1, x2) --> \delta z], you can use this code to train a simple ConvNet to do the evaluation.
+Remember to modify the --out_dim to fit the latent dimensions of your model.

 ```
 CUDA_VISIBLE_DEVICES=0 \